AdaCore/why3/doc/manpages.rst

    chosen according to the contracts (function postcondition or loop invariants) by picking them from the potential counterexample.

-*The program does not comply to the verification goal, or the contracts of some loop or function are too weak.*
+*The program does not comply to the verification goal, or the contracts of some loop or function are too weak:*

    Either of the above cases.

 *Sorry, we don't have a good counterexample for you :(*

    The RAC execution did not violate any assertions.
-The execution trace does not constitute a validated counterexample and is not shown.
+The execution trace does not constitute a validated counterexample, and the potential counterexample is invalid, so no counterexample is shown.

+*The counterexample model could not be verified:*

+   The validated counterexample could not be derived because RAC execution was incomplete.
+   The potential counterexample is instead shown with a warning.

 .. [#ce-split] The relevant function is generally only defined, when the counterexample is not generated for the VC of the complete program, for